jpedro/jpedro.github.io/.posts/mice-and-bulls.md

 Does this mean any bulls need to live at the board level?
 Are they the investors behind these boards?

 Also in traditional politics.
-Are shadow figures in the political the bulls?
+Are shadow figures in political parties the real bulls?
 Some Éminence grise inside them?
 Or are we as a society generally trending towards a majority mice-type personality?

-I have no firm opinion.
-Still, an interesting dynamic.
+I have no idea.
+An interesting dynamic though.